Christian-History.org does not receive any personally identifiable information from the search bar below.

-That's such an accumulation of mistakes that it's pretty funny.
+This is such an amalgamation (combination) of mistakes that it's funny.

 The Council of Nicea did not address Mary.
 At the Council of Ephesus, one hundred years later (431), there was a debate about whether Mary could be called Theotokos, which means "mother of God."
 Nestorius, bishop of Constantinople,was against the use of the term.
 Mary, he taught, is the mother only of the body of Jesus.
 God has no mother.

 He was opposed by Cyril, bishop of Alexandria.
 Cyril was for the use of Theotokos, Nestorius against.

 It's pretty outrageous, but the supporters of each met separately rather than with their opponents.
 Both halves of the council excommunicated the leader of their opponents.

 I have not researched the whole story because Christian-history.org focuses mostly on the pre-Nicene, Nicene, and post-Reformation period, but Cyril won in the end.
 Nestorius was excommunicated, and some of the churches of Assyria, who don't mind being referred to as Nestorian, remain excommunicated to this day.